abkabhishek/abk-utility-parser-gherkin/README.md

 # abk-utility-parser-gherkin
-This is poc repository to make a parser utility for gherkin text files.
+This is a poc repository to make a parser utility for gherkin text files.